 EAS State Plan

 EAS Part 11 Rules The FCC requires all broadcast stations to adhere to the rules outlined in the EAS rules, which can be found at https://www.fcc.gov/general/rules-regulations-title-47.
 The EAS rules are in Part 11.

-EAS Handbook Each station is required to have on hand a copy of the FCC EAS handbook.
-The FCC issued new EAS Handbooks for radio and TV in December 2007.
+EAS Handbook Each station is required to have on hand a copy of the FCC EAS Handbook.
+The FCC issued new a EAS Handbook in 2017.
 You can view, download, and print a copy of the current FCC EAS Handbook from the FCC’s website.
 Note that the Handbook is a fillable .pdf file which has several blanks to be filled in by each individual EAS Participant.